machbase/machbase-neo/docs/tutorials/wave-chart-genhtml.md

     EXAMPLE/wave.sin
 ```

-This command generates HTML page like below.
+This command generates "chart.html" file that specified in `--output` like below.

 ![img](chart-html.jpg)